How Much Do Golf Simulators Cost? – Quick Guide

 Conclusion

-Overall, if you want to go for cheap simulators, we suggest avoiding a projector and screen which can raise the price tag dramatically.
+Overall, if you want to go for cheap simulators, we suggest avoiding a projector and impact screen which can raise the price tag dramatically.
 A much more affordable alternative is a net, and you can still view your shot simulation on your device or on a TV positioned behind the net.

 Thanks for reading this guide.
 Is there something else you want to know about the cost of golf simulators?
 Leave your questions or comments down below!